 Discover our Earl Grey Tea history, settle by the fire in a second-hand bookshop or sip on your coffee in a renovated train carriage.
+Read on to discover some of Northumberland’s hidden gem coffee spots.

 There’s nothing more comforting than a warming coffee, a creamy hot chocolate or a refreshing cup of tea to break up your day out.
 Luckily, Northumberland has an abundance of cosy cafés and tea rooms where you can huddle up, enjoy a hot drink and indulge on a slab of home-made cake.